kruegerstephen/assignment1/Programming-background.md

 Programming background

 Like I mentioned in my non-programmin bio, I worked for Panera for 6 months.
 In this time I learned a lot about website management, and my big project for them was to develope their testing automation framework using Selenium.

+That is by far the most impressive code-related thing on my resume.
+I took a writing for the web class where we were tasked with making our own website.
+I had built and maintained a website blog for a few months.